cheehieu/cheehieu.github.io/_posts/2016-05-25-image-blending.md

 ## Computational Photography
-To perform the image blending, I used Python and OpenCV.
-The methods are detailed below.
+To perform the image blending, I used SciPy and OpenCV.
+The Python methods are detailed below.

 ### Part 0: Reduce and Expand